 3. Champain family tree on ancestry.com.au [$ubscription required] compiled by Roger Goldfinch.

 8. from Land Titles Office per Jill Rodgers, reported by Jenny Grogan, see note 1 above.
 Combwell is in the parish of Holywell; Halton is in Avenal parish.
-James Lawrie senor probably leased the land prior to purchase as he is listed as leaseholder of Halton in the 1859/60 NSW Electoral Role for Paterson (the role was probably not updated immediately after the purchase).
+James Lawrie senor probably leased the land prior to purchase as he is listed as leaseholder of Halton in the 1859/60 NSW Electoral Roll for Paterson (the roll was probably not updated immediately after the purchase).

 9. Passenger list, Assisted Immigration NSW per ancestry.com.au.
 Also family tree on ancestry.com.au [$ubscription required].

 Thanks to Fiona Park, Janece McDonald, Ivan Skaines, Roger Goldfinch, Jenny Grogan, John Lawrie and Cameron Archer for information provided.